 Regardless of whether or not you need planning permission, you will need Building Control to sign off the work as it happens, with inspectors coming to monitor the progress of the build and ensure it is being done in line with legal regulations.
 Lewis emphasised the importance of hiring someone familiar how the process works:

 I’m very familiar with local planning offices and all the Building Control staff.
 When they come on site, they say hello and shake my hand, because they know I do a good job.
 The whole process is easier with that experience.

 Some homeowners hire a tradesperson for their project before they have plans in place and have established whether or not they need planning permission.
 Many tradespeople can help put clients in touch with architects and structural engineers who can create the plans necessary for submission.
 Others homeowners will have their plans in place before hiring a builder to fulfill them.
 Often, builders will want to see plans and drawings before being able to offer an estimate.
 Vasile said:

 I prefer to come in when the plans are already in place - I can look at the drawings, see what needs to be done, and get to work as soon as possible.
 But I’m happy to be hired beforehand as well.
 I know good architects and people I can suggest for work, just like I know good electricians, so we can help the project get off the ground from the very beginning.

 Agree what aftercare will happen after the build

 With a big project like an extension, there is a high chance that there will be complications along the way.
-These issues may not manifest themselves until after the work is notionally complete, and the tradesman has moved on to other jobs.
-That being so, it is sensible to hire a tradesman who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.
+These issues may not manifest themselves until after the work is notionally complete, and the tradesperson has moved on to other jobs.
+That being so, it is sensible to hire a tradesperson who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.